 When this had dried for a few days, I gave them all a coat of Minwax Special Dark Paste Finishing Wax.

-Meanwhile, Handan was a busy beaver, painting the whole desk with her homemade chalk type paint (see her recipe here), custom color-matched to Annie Sloan Old White.
+Meanwhile, Handan was a busy beaver, painting the whole desk with her DIY chalk paint (see her recipe here), custom color-matched to Annie Sloan Old White.
 After some light distressing to highlight both the natural wood and the blue under-painting, she waxed the desk with Annie Sloan’s Soft Clear Wax.

 After Handan finished, I re-attached the drawer hardware, put the drawers back in their places, and put a final protective coat of Minwax Special Dark Wax on the desktop.